-The change in bandicoot habitat is of a scale that is not likely to lead to the significant reduction in the population size or reproduction success of individuals, the population or their habitat.
-The proposal is not likely to have a significant negative effect on the life cycle of this population such that the viability of the population is compromised and placed at risk of extinction.
+This population is restricted to 385ha North Head area.
+The change in bandicoot habitat is of a scale that is not likely to lead to the significant reduction in the population size or reproduction success of individuals, the population, or their habitat.
+The proposal is not likely to have serious negative impacts on the life cycle of this population such that the viability of the population is compromised and placed at risk of extinction.